codingbot221/Frontenddeveloper_task/README.md

 ---

 ## 📄 Notes
 This project was completed as part of a Frontend Developer Intern evaluation assignment within the given time constraints.
+The primary focus was on building a functional, secure frontend integrated with a backend, demonstrating authentication, protected routes, and CRUD operations.
+The application is designed to run locally, with scalability considerations documented for future production deployment.